wp-plugins/genesis-club-lite/readme.txt

 IMPORTANT: This plugin can ONLY be used with Genesis Child Themes

-WHAT'S NEW:  Migrating Yoast 301 redirects - see http://www.genesisclubpro.com/9680/where-have-the-301-redirects-gone/
+WHAT'S NEW:   Archive Specific Post Info/Meta - see http://www.genesisclubpro.com/9720/how-to-set-up-archive-specific-post-info-and-post-meta/

 SUPPORT: For priority support and bonus features try http://www.genesisclubpro.com

 FEATURES:

 Genesis Club Lite is organized into separate modules so you can just load the modules you need.

+DASHBOARD MODULE:

+* Switch on only the modules you need - there is no bloat in this plugin
+* Enable the plugin selectively for any custom post types you have defined

 DISPLAY MODULE: